anilmainali/GItAndGitHub/Anybody-Can-Learn-GitAndGitHub-GettingStartedWithGitandGitHub.md

 ## Step 3: Install and set up with Git on your local machine.
 ## Step 4: Create a local repository.
 ## Step 5: Clone public remote repository to your local machine.
+## Step 6: Add and commit the file to your local repository.
+## Step 7: